 2000 - EasyJet was floated on the London Stock Exchange

-2002 - Acquisition of rival airline GoFly (shown below) and opened its base at Gatwick Airport
+2002 - Acquisition of rival airline GoFly and opened its base at Gatwick Airport

-2017 - announced opening of new European headquarters in Austria to operate after Brexit.
+2017 - Announced the opening of new European headquarters in Austria to operate after Brexit.

 Facts and figures about easyJet